 For more than two decades, Odonata has worked to create world-class sanctuary standards that permanently protect and successfully breed some of Australia’s most threatened species, including the Eastern Barred Bandicoot, the Southern Brush-tailed Rock-wallaby, and the Eastern Quoll.

 “We are bringing Australian species that have been classified ‘extinct in the wild’ back from the brink.
 This is a first,” said Odonata founder, Nigel Sharp.
-Sharp is an Australian conservationist and a businessperson second – the latter providing the means through which he has implemented and scaled solutions to protected area management.
+Sharp is an Australian conservationist first and a businessperson second – the latter providing the means through which he has implemented and scaled solutions to protected area management.

 Several of Odonata’s threatened species sanctuaries also co-exist with, and support, primary production.
 “These threatened species are important soil engineers,” said Sharp.
 Animals like bandicoots are critical to ecosystem balance and have helped restore soil health and manage runoff and erosion during heavy rain events.
 “This shows how critically important our native fauna are to our ecosystems, and by extension to our farming systems.”